Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Conditionals

 \begin{proof} The proof follows because weak conjunction distributes over non-deterministic choice \refax{Nondet-sync-distrib} and guarantees distribute over sequential composition by \reflaw{guar-seq-distrib}.
 Finally \reflaw{guar-eval} and \reflem{guar-idle} are applied because expression evaluation and $\Idle$ guarantee any reflexive guarantee. \end{proof}

-To simplify the presentation in this paper, when we use a boolean expression $b$ in a position in which a set of states is expected, it is taken to mean the corresponding set of states $\EqEval{b}{\true}$. \ A special case of the law is if $p = \emptyset$, in which case proviso \refprop{well-founded-assumption1} holds trivially.
+To simplify the presentation in this paper, when we use a boolean expression $b$ in a position in which a set of states is expected, it is taken to mean the corresponding set of states $\EqEval{b}{\true}$. \ To show this for any $k$, assume $\Pre{\GtEval{k}{w}} \Seq s \refsto \InfFP f$ and show